kuc2477/vim-guerilla/README.md

 ## Requirements
 - **Just vim and git on your platform**
-- no root authority required
+- no root privilege required
 - no vim extensions required